OsvaldoMartini/Solactive_RealTime_RestController/README.md

 }
 ```
 #### where:
-* • instrument - a financial instrument identifier (string; list of instruments is not known to our service in
+* instrument - a financial instrument identifier (string; list of instruments is not known to our service in
 advance so we add them dynamically)
-* • price - current trade price of a financial instrument (double)
+* price - current trade price of a financial instrument (double)
-* • timestamp - tick timestamp in milliseconds (long; this is not current timestamp)
+* timestamp - tick timestamp in milliseconds (long; this is not current timestamp)

-Returns: Empty body with either 201 or 204:
+#### Returns: Empty body with either 201 or 204:
-* • 201 - in case of success
+* 201 - in case of success
-* • 204 - if tick is older than 60 seconds
+* 204 - if tick is older than 60 seconds or any other issue

 #### GET /statistics
 * This is the endpoint with aggregated statistics for all ticks across all instruments, this endpoint has to
-execute in constant time and memory (O(1)).
+execute in constant time and memory O(1).
 * It returns the following statistics based on the ticks which happened in the last 60 seconds (sliding time
 interval).